 #2 – Feature Any St. Patrick’s Day Related Products

-While you don’t have to have anything that is specifically St. Patrick’s Day related, if you have products that are green, Irish, shamrock shaped, or otherwise relevant, now is the time to promote them.
+While it’s not essential to have anything that’s specifically St. Patrick’s Day related, if you have products that are green, Irish, shamrock-shaped, or otherwise relevant, now’s the time to promote them.
 For example, if you sell sports equipment, use an Irish Football Club (soccer, for us Americans) tie-in.
-If you sell skin care or cosmetics, offer discounts on bundles of items that are green.
+If you sell skincare or cosmetics, offer discounts on bundles of items that are green.

 #3 – Run Deals, Discounts, and Sales the Week Before

-St. Patrick’s Day isn’t a gift-giving holiday, but you can still take advantage of the holiday spirit.
-Since St. Patrick’s Day falls on a Saturday this year, you can use the week leading up to the holiday to allow shoppers ample time to shop.
-Email marketing that includes discount codes or special offers for your VIP customers are often effective ways to entice customers to buy.
+St. Patrick’s Day isn’t a gift-giving occasion, but you can still take advantage of the holiday spirit.
+Since St. Patrick’s Day falls on a Wednesday this year, start promoting a week before to allow shoppers ample time to shop.
+Utilize email marketing and include discount codes or special offers for your VIP shoppers; it’s an effective way to entice customers to buy.